etiennebert/forest_club/README.md

 - Implement and assess a Computable General Equilibrium (CGE) model (GTAP–AEZ) for counterfactual simulations of the so-called “Forest Club.”

 The aim of this README is to navigate the folder structure, replicate the analyses, and locate important scripts and data files.
+The current files provides an overview.
+The detailed execution of the worklow is mentionned in each specific folder.

 ---